 On 17 April 2022, the third MRJ prototype built, formerly registered as JA23MJ, was dismantled.

 On 6 February 2023, Mitsubishi Heavy Industries terminated the Spacejet project altogether, stating the uncertainty of the regional jet market size, and announced plans to dissolve its Mitsubishi Aircraft Corporation subsidiary.
-The announcement was made along with Mitsubishi's financial report, though the company said the decision wouldn't hurt its bottom line.
+The announcement was made along with Mitsubishi's financial report, though the company said the decision would not hurt its bottom line.

 On 8 March 2023, a second Spacejet prototype, registered as JA21MJ, was dismantled.